michael-a-davis/tiny-island/README.md

 The current version of Tiny Island can be tested here: https://michael-a-davis.github.io/tiny-island/

 ## Release Notes
+### Alpha 1.0.5
+Added a parameter to tiles called "collision" to check whether or not a player can walk into them, applied to both ocean tiles and tree tiles, and more to come.
+The controls then simply check whether the desired tile to enter has a state of collision on it and prevents the player from moving there if it does.

+Secondly, added a second ring of ocean around the perimeter so now players can walk freely along the actual shores of the island.
+The full editable island is now accessible.

 ### Alpha 1.0.4
 Added a simple character sprite to the game with a second tile layer that sits on top of the main grid.
 The character exists on this second layer and can move freely